idm-oxford/climate-epidemics/docs/usage.rst

 library.

 A web application is available at https://will-s-hart.github.io/climate-epidemics/app.
-If the ``climepi`` package is installed within the current python virtual environment, theapplication can also be run locally.
+If the ``climepi`` package is installed within the current ``conda`` environment, the application can also be run locally.
 To initiate the application from the command line, run

 .. code-block:: console

-    (climepi) climate-epidemics $ python -m climepi.app
+    (<ENV_NAME>) $ python -m climepi.app

-In this case, the application will use the default thread-based single-machine Dask scheduler to run computations.
+The application uses ``Dask`` to lazily operate on climate data and parallelize computations.
+By default, the application will use the thread-based single-machine Dask scheduler.
 To instead use the distributed Dask scheduler (which may be slower in simple use cases but is more robust if running multiple instances of the application simultaneously), first start a local Dask cluster by running

 .. code-block:: console

-    (climepi) climate-epidemics $ python -m climepi.app.cluster
+    (<ENV_NAME>) $ python -m climepi.app.cluster

 Then, from a separate terminal, initiate the application with the command

 .. code-block:: console

-    (climepi) climate-epidemics $ python -m climepi.app --dask-distributed
+    (<ENV_NAME>) $ python -m climepi.app --dask-distributed

 A method is also provided to run the application from within a Python script (see :ref:`api:Front-end application subpackage`).
+If more advanced configuration options are required, please contact the developers.